This Day In Writing History

 "Love and scandal are the best sweeteners of tea." - Henry Fielding

-Today's video features the original theatrical for the 1963 British feature film adaptation of Henry Fielding's classic novel, Tom Jones.
+Today's video features the acclaimed 1963 British feature film adaptation of Henry Fielding's classic novel, Tom Jones.
 Enjoy!